 - Keep the shaft from moving by holding a wrench on the motor shaft rear

-- Next, take out the ‘donut half’ and the ‘spring half’ from the seal plate
+- Take out the ‘donut half’ and the ‘spring half’ from the seal plate

-- Replace the new shaft seal and ensure it is facing the same direction as those you remove
+- Replace the new shaft seal and ensure it is facing the same direction as the one you’ve just removed

-If you’re still having issues, head over to my full guide on how to fix a leaky pool pump.
+If you’re still having issues, head over to my complete guide on how to fix a leaky pool pump.

-Pool Pump Is Making A Lot Of Noise
+The Pool Pump Is Making a Lot of Noise

-If your pump can make the maddening ruckus, here are some of the culprits:
+If your pump is rattling more than usual, here are some of the main culprits:

 - Blocked or clogged pump